 Warn winch goes out but not in

-- With the help of a tester tool, check all the wires connecting the solenoids to the motor.
-Clean the terminals and replace any dead wire.
+1. With the help of a tester tool, check all the cord connecting the solenoids to the motor.
+Clean the terminals and replace any dead connection.

-- Unscrew solenoid covers and disconnect wires from the solenoid.
-Inspect all of the connections within the solenoid.
+2. Unscrew the mount and disconnect wiring from the solenoid.
+Inspect all of the connections within the housing.

 Does everything check out properly?
-If not then try replacing your solenoids or move onto the next segment to learn about other possible solutions.
+If not then try replacing your solenoids with brand new ones or move onto the next segment to learn about other possible solutions.

 How to fix winch that works only one way